cernops/puppet-slurm/README.md

 ...

 # including slurm to be able to do some awesome scheduling on HPC machines
-  include 'slurm'
+include ::slurm

+# put my secret mungekey on all the machine for the MUNGE security plugin
+file{ '/etc/munge/munge.key':
+  ensure  => file,
+  content => 'YourIncrediblyStrongSymetricKey',
+  owner   => 'munge',
+  group   => 'munge',
+  mode    => '0400',
+}

 ...
 ```

-and then make sure you have all the necessary configuration options in data; without any data, the module will *not* work, puppet will trigger an error and nothing will be installed.
+and then make sure you have all the necessary configuration options in data; without any data, the module will *not* work, puppet will trigger a warning and nothing will be installed and/or configured.

 The following minimal configuration is required for the module to work
 ```
 # my_hostgroup.yaml

 slurm::config::control_machine: slurm-master.yourdomain.com
-slurm::config::backup_controller: slurm-2IC.yourdomain.com

 slurm::config::workernodes:
   -
     NodeName: slave[001-010]
-    CPUs: 32
+    CPUs: 16
-    CoresPerSocket: 8
-    Sockets: 2
-    ThreadsPerCore: 2
-    RealMemory: 128000
+    RealMemory: 64000
     State: UNKNOWN

 slurm::config::partitions: